geoffodonnell/dotnet-tinyman-sdk/README.md

 ## Exceptions
 `src\Tinyman\V1\asc.json` is currently unlicensed.
 It may be used by this SDK but may not be used in any other way or be distributed separately without the express permission of Tinyman.
 It is used here with permission.

+# Disclaimer
+Nothing in the repo constitutes professional and/or financial advice.
+Use this SDK at your own risk.